J.J. Watt's frustrations boil over after Texans loss, calls out 'trash' team's effort

 CLICK HERE TO GET THE FOX NEWS APP

 The Texans have been in a downward spiral.
-Earlier this season it fired head coach Bill O'Brien.
+Earlier this season the team fired head coach Bill O'Brien.

 In 14 games this season, Watt has five sacks and 46 total tackles.